 Dr. Amy Kegel, Clinical Psychologist, Nevada Behavioral Health Systems

 Shayla Holmes, Executive Director of Lyon County Health and Human Services

 - Laura Yanez, Executive Director, NAMI Western Nevada

 - Obtain sustainable funding for current crisis stabilization and jail diversion programs (MOST, FASTT, CIT, and Carson Tahoe Mallory Crisis Center)

 - Increase behavioral health workforce with the capability to treat all ages across continuum

 - Increase access to treatment in all levels of care

 - Increase access to affordable and supported housing

-- Develop services to support continuity of care (e.g. continuation of medication/ service connection with community health worker)
+- Develop services to support continuity of care (e.g. continuation of medication/ service connection with community health worker, and peers)